ihalseide/format-a/README.md

       -p          prefix numbers with the base prefix (not base 10)

     If -d or -c is supplied, the given file will be decoded into stdout, otherwise stdin will be scanned for numbers separated by spaces and written to the given file.

+Examples

+## Library Usage

+Download "format\_a.py" and slap it into your project files.
+Wherever you need it, just `import format_a`.

+## License

+This project is licensed under the MIT License.
+See the file "LICENSE.txt" for more information.